SummaryRead the full fact sheet

 Guidelines for carbohydrate and protein based on grams intake per kilogram (g/kg) of body weight are also available.

-The current recommendations for fat intake are for most athletes to follow similar recommendations to those given for the general community, with the preference for fats coming from olive oils, avocado, .
+The current recommendations for fat intake are for most athletes to follow similar recommendations to those given for the general community, with the preference for fats coming from olive oils, avocado, nuts and seeds.

 Athletes should also aim to minimise intake of high-fat foods such as biscuits, cakes, pastries, chips and fried foods.